 During the year, the Company distributed electricity to customers in its distribution services area and continued to improve the overall performance of the distribution network through an investment strategy targeted at delivering improvements in an efficient and cost-effective manner.
-The Company is focused on delivering a reliable and dependable supply of electricity and a high standard of service to its customers.
-The Company made a major commitment to improving customer service, with the introduction of a programme focussed on the development of the customer experience and actions being taken aimed at improving performance in its contact centre services, web services, stakeholder engagement and customer service competencies and complaints handling processes.
-A significant number of improvements have already been identified and delivered as part of the overall goal to improve customer satisfaction with the service provided.
+The Company remains focused on delivering a reliable and dependable supply of electricity and a high standard of service to its customers.

+The Company is taking forward various initiatives in order to deliver the overall goal of improving customer satisfaction with the service provided, including: